erikerikerikerikerikerikerik/local-video/README.md

 # local-video

-This is a simple Flask-based web application that allows users to browse and view videos from a specified directory structure.
+The `local-video` app is a simple Flask-based web application designed to manage and display video files on your local machine.
+It allows users to view video files, generate thumbnails, and stream videos directly from a local server.

 ###### Designed and coded by erikerikerikerikerikerikerik

 ## Features

-- **Thumbnail Generation**: Automatically generates video thumbnails from videos located in subdirectories.
+- Automatically indexes videos and generates thumbnails.
-- **Gallery View**: Displays video thumbnails in a grid layout, with options to change the number of items per row.
-- **Video Playback**: Clicking on a video thumbnail opens the video in a new window.
-- **Dark Mode UI**: The app has a dark, modern look with hover effects and a floating control panel for layout changes.
+- Displays a gallery of videos with thumbnails.
+- Plays video files with a built-in video player.
+- Supports common video formats (`.mp4`, `.avi`, `.mov`, `.mkv`).
+- Customizable thumbnail and template directories.

 ## Requirements